County Atlas - Regional Assessment Program

 Accessing or Requesting Chemistry Data

 The chemistry data is provided in six dbf files: geographic and site information; parameters measured in the field; cations; anions; trace elements; and isotopes.
 To download the desired data, click on the corresponding link below.
 The data is also provided as a zip file of all six files.
-The chemistry data available for download is current as of June 2010, and includes all data of published DNR Part B reports, up to and including the Carlton County Geologic Atlas, Part B, which was published in July 2011.
+The chemistry data available for download is current as of July 2015.

 - Geographic and site information